FraunhoferIOSB/swap-it-execution-engine/documentation/source/CustomDispatcherIntegration.rst

         return input_parameters

-The function map_input_parameters_to_EE() is not a callback wrapper, it only transforms input data structures from the PFDL-schduler format to the Execution Engine format.
+The function map_input_parameters_to_EE() is not a callback wrapper, it only transforms input data structures from the PFDL-scheduler format to the Execution Engine format.

 In the second step, a function is required that invokes the register_callback functions of the PFDL-Scheduler and thus, registers the callback wrappers within the PFDL-Scheduler: